 Logging, the ability to audit decisions made by the firewall, is a vital part in all network security products.
-The D-Link DFL-200 provides several options for logging its activity.
-The D-Link DFL-200 logs its activities by sending the log data to one or two log receivers in the network.
+The D-Link DFL-700 provides several options for logging activity.
+The D-Link DFL-700 logs activity by sending the log data to one or two log receivers in the network.